MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 If you enable this setting, you can control the methods available to users to recover data from BitLocker-protected fixed data drives.

-If this setting is not configured or disabled, the default recovery options are supported for BitLocker recovery.
-By default a DRA is allowed, the recovery options can be specified by the user including the recovery password and recovery key, and recovery information is not backed up to AD DS.
+If this setting isn't configured or disabled, the default recovery options are supported for BitLocker recovery.
+By default a DRA is allowed, the recovery options can be specified by the user including the recovery password and recovery key, and recovery information isn't backed up to AD DS.

 Sample value for this node to enable this policy is: